magyarjeti/puppet-ylib/README.md

-# Puppet Labs Standard Library Extension
+# Yeti Standard Library

-This is the ylib module.
-An extension of the original Puppet Labs stdlib.
+This module contains some functions missed from Puppet Labs Standard Library.

 ## Functions